IDAHO PHYSICAL THERAPY ASSOCIATION, INC.

 C. All dues shall be for the period specified in the Association Bylaws.

-D. All dues changes approved by the Chapter membership and approved by the Association’s Board of Directors before the Association’s deadline will become effective on the first of the Association’s next fiscal year.
-The IPTA Board of Directors has the discretion to offer reduced rates for Association dues as an incentive to promote membership.
+D. The IPTA Board of Directors has the discretion to offer reduced rates for Association dues as an incentive to promote membership.

 Section 4.
 Reporting